jindian/linux_note/linux_startup/start_kernel_part_VII.md

 ## probe number of gsi

   ACPI uses a cookie system to “name” in-terrupts known as Global System Interrupts.
 Each interrupt controller input pin is assigned a GSI using a fairly simple scheme.
 For the 8259A case, the GSIs map directly to ISA IRQs.
 Thus, IRQ 0 is GSI 0, etc. The APIC case is slightly more complicated, but still simple.
 Each I/O APIC is assigned a base GSI by the BIOS.
 Each input pin on the I/O APIC is mapped to a GSI number by adding the pin number (zero-based) to the base GSI.
 Thus, if an I/O APIC has a base GSI of N, pin 0 on that I/O APIC has a GSI of N, pin 1 has a GSI of N + 1, etc. The I/O APIC with a base GSI of 0 maps the ISA IRQs onto its first 16 input pins.
 Thus, the ISA IRQs are ef-fectively always mapped 1:1 onto GSIs.
+More details about GSIs can be found in Section 5.2.11 of the ACPI 2.0c spec.

 # Links